tlsnotary/website/blog/2025-08-08-tlsnotary-history/index.md

 Even after work on TLSNotary paused, interest in the problem it tried to solve continued.

-In 2019, DECO (https://arxiv.org/pdf/1909.00938) introduced a new approach for proving the origin of data in a TLS session.
-DECO focused on modern versions of TLS, specifically 1.2 and 1.3.
-Like TLSNotary, the idea was to enable users to access private data over secure TLS channels and then produce cryptographic proofs that the data came from a specific source.
-The DECO paper even referenced TLSNotary as a past effort that “only work with deprecated TLS versions and offer no privacy from the oracle (e.g., TLSNotary ) or rely on trusted hardware (e.g., Town Crier), against which various attacks have recently emerged.”
+In 2019, the DECO paper (https://arxiv.org/pdf/1909.00938) presented a solution for newer versions of TLS, specifically 1.2 and 1.3.
+Like TLSNotary, the idea was to enable users to access private data over secure TLS channels with MPC and then produce cryptographic proofs that the data came from a specific source.
+The DECO paper references TLSNotary as a past effort that “only work with deprecated TLS versions and offer no privacy from the oracle (e.g., TLSNotary ) or rely on trusted hardware (e.g., Town Crier), against which various attacks have recently emerged.”

-In DECO, we see the modern terminology for the two parties involved in the TLSNotary: Prover (formerly Auditee) and Verifier (formerly Auditor).
+In the DECO paper, we see the modern terminology for the two parties involved in the TLSNotary: Prover (formerly Auditee) and Verifier (formerly Auditor).

-DECO also “introduces a novel three-party handshake protocol among the prover, verifier, and web server that creates an unforgeable commitment by the prover to the verifier on a piece of TLS session data.”
-This is the basic architecture we see in today’s version of TLSNotary.

 [![](../../diagrams/light/overview_prover_verifier.svg#gh-light-mode-only)
 ![](../../diagrams/dark/overview_prover_verifier.svg#gh-dark-mode-only)
 ](/about)

-But most importantly, DECO introduces the idea of secure multi-party computation (MPC) as a way for the Prover and Verifier to jointly participate in TLS sessions without compromising privacy.

 ## The era of MPC and PSE (2022 to present day)

-The ideas introduced by DECO and projects like PADO (now Primus) (https://primuslabs.xyz/) began to attract the attention of the [Privacy and Scaling Explorations](https://pse.dev/) team at the [Ethereum Foundation](https://ethereum.foundation/).
-Specifically, former members Barry Whitehat (https://github.com/barrywhitehat) and Justin Martin(https://github.com/TheFrozenFire) were looking for a way to implement the ideas proposed in DECO.
+The improvements from DECO and projects like PADO (now Primus) (https://primuslabs.xyz/) began to attract the attention of the [Privacy and Scaling Explorations](https://pse.dev/) team at the [Ethereum Foundation](https://ethereum.foundation/).
+Specifically, former members Barry Whitehat (https://github.com/barrywhitehat) and Justin Martin (https://github.com/TheFrozenFire) were looking for a way to implement the ideas proposed in DECO.

 Around the same time, Sinu (https://github.com/sinui0) was looking for ways to securely and privately bring web2 data on to Ethereum.
-Seeing that TLSNotary was implementing DECO before DECO even existed, Sinu reached out to Dan, and together they applied for a PSE grant to revive TLSNotary using modern technology.
+Seeing that TLSNotary was implementing DECO before the DECO paper was published, Sinu reached out to Dan, and together they applied for a PSE grant to revive TLSNotary using modern technology.
 The grant was accepted and the modern era of TLSNotary began.

 The team began rebuilding [TLSNotary](/about) from the ground up in Rust and made the protocol compatible with TLS 1.2.
 But the biggest change was integrating MPC.